-The results in this paper are based on the first release of the VIPERS galaxy catalog \citep{garilli13}.
-Random and systematic errors have been computed using a set of simulated galaxy catalogs mimicking the real one and its observational selections.
-Both, the real and the mock samples are described in this Section.
+The results in this paper are based on the first release of the VIPERS galaxy catalogue \citep{garilli13}.
+Random and systematic errors were computed using a set of simulated galaxy catalogues mimicking the real catalogue and its observational selections.
+Both, the real and mock samples are described in this Section.

-\subsection{Real Data}
+\subsection{Real data}

-The VIMOS Public Extragalactic Redshift Survey is an on-going ESA Large Programme aimed at measuring spectroscopic redshifts for about $10^5$ galaxies at redshift $0.5 < z < 1.2$ and beyond.
+The VIMOS Public Extragalactic Redshift Survey is an ongoing ESA Large Programme aimed at measuring spectroscopic redshifts for about $10^5$ galaxies at redshift $0.5 < z < 1.2$ and beyond.
 The galaxy target sample is selected from the `T0005' release of the Canada-France-Hawaii Telescope Legacy SurveyWide (CFHTLS-Wide) optical photometric catalogue\footnote{http://terapix.iap.fr/cplt/oldSite/Descart/CFHTLS-T0005-Release.pdf}.
 VIPERS covers 24 deg$^2$ on the sky, divided over two areas within the W1 and W4 CFHTLS fields.
-Galaxies are selected to a limit of $I_{AB} < 22.5$, further applying a simple and robust colour pre-selection to efficiently remove galaxies at $z < 0.5$.
+Galaxies are selected to a limit of $I_{AB} < 22.5$, further applying a simple and robust colour preselection to efficiently remove galaxies at $z < 0.5$.
 This colour cut and the adopted observing strategy \citep{scodeggio09} allow us to double the galaxy sampling rate with respect to a pure magnitude-limited sample.
-At the same time, the area and depth of the survey result in a relatively large volume, $5 \times 10^7 \ \ h^{-3}$ Mpc$^3$, analogous to that of the 2dFGRS at $z\sim0.1$.
+At the same time, the area and depth of the survey result in a relatively large volume, $5 \times 10^7 \ \ h^{-3}$ Mpc$^3$, which is analogous to that of the 2dFGRS at $z\sim0.1$.
 VIPERS spectra are collected with the VIMOS multi-object spectrograph \citep{lefevre03} at moderate resolution (R = 210) using the LR Red grism, providing a wavelength coverage of 5500-9500 $\AA$ and a typical radial velocity error of ${\sigma_v}=141 (1+z)$ km s$^{-1}$.
-The full VIPERS area of 24 deg$^2$ will be covered through a mosaic of 288 VIMOS pointings.
-A complete description of the survey construction, from the definition of the target sample to the actual spectra and redshift measurements, is given in \cite{guzzo13}.
-The data set used in this and the other papers of the early science release represent the VIPERS Public Data Release 1 (PDR-1) catalog that includes 55359 redshifts (27935 in W1 and 27424 in W4), i.e. 64\% of the final survey in terms of covered area \citep{garilli13}.
-A quality flag has been assigned to each object in the process of determining their redshift from the spectrum, which quantifies the reliability of the measured redshifts.
-In this analysis, we use only galaxies with flags 2 to 9.5, which corresponds to a sample with a redshift confirmation rate of 90\%.